signalfx/signalfx-agent/docs/Smart-Agent-quick-install.md

 ## Next Steps

+To familiarize yourself with Smart Agent, you can explore the various topics in [Smart Agent Quick Start](/docs/smart-agent-quick-start.md).

-To install Smart Agent on multiple hosts using configuration management tools or packages, go to the [Integrations page](https://app.signalfx.com/#/integrations), and then click the icon of the tool you want to use.
+To install Smart Agent on multiple hosts using configuration management tools or packages, go to the Smart Agent Next Steps information [here](/docs/smart-agent-next-steps.md).

-Additional information on configuration management tools and package installations is [here](/docs/smart-agent-next-steps.md).
+For Windows, you may want to configure Monitors included in Smart Agent.
+More information is [here](https://docs.signalfx.com/en/latest/integrations/agent/windows.html).

-To configure monitors to use with Smart Agent in your environment, go to [Monitor Configuration](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html).
+For Linux, to configure monitors for use with Smart Agent in your environment, go to [Monitor Configuration](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html).

 ## Other methods of Installation

 ### Linux Standalone tar.gz

-See the README file for information.
+See the Smart Agent [README](https://github.com/signalfx/signalfx-agent/blob/master/README.md) file for information.

 ### Windows Standalone .zip

-See the README file for information.
+See the Smart Agent [README](https://github.com/signalfx/signalfx-agent/blob/master/README.md) file for information.